 You can think about edge computing as a way of bringing the cloud to your enterprise.
 It’s a way of moving the means of communication to a more local access point, for easier access for your devices.

 This can produce a bandwidth bottleneck when paired with the current solution of a central cloud.
-This is because, though the cloud is a fast solution, it’ll be accessed by a number of different devices at any one time.
+This is because, though the cloud is a fast solution, it’ll be accessed by several different devices at any one time.

 This is particularly important for certain businesses, as certain data must be processed from the point of collection.
 Edge Computing is a way of taking back control of your storage and IoT communication needs.